homerflander/List-Main-Directory-File-Names/README.md

-# List-Directory-File-Names (Incomplete/Working)
+# List-Directory-File-Names (Complete/Working)
-Simple script creates a list of names of the files within the same directory and outputs it to a text file.
+This is a simple script that creates a list of names for the files within the same directory and outputs it to a text file.
 The name of the output text file is needed as a parameter. <br />

 Notes: The python script name itself is excluded.